But slow down. While it can be a superfood, not all chocolate is created equal.

-Sweet Riot’s line of fair-trade, organic chocolates are sourced exclusively from farms in Latin America.
-This 70 percent dark chocolate bar is also packed with organic flax seed, making it a good source of both omega-3s and fiber.
+Sweetriot’s line of fair-trade, organic chocolates are sourced exclusively from farms in Latin America.
+This 70 percent dark chocolate bar is made with coconut and vanilla giving it a more complex, layered flavor.

 Made in a facility with no nuts, soy, wheat, eggs, or dairy, Pascha’s bars are guaranteed allergy-free.
 On top of their purity, each bar is also organic and fair-trade certified, made with Peruvian cocoa.

 The cacao comes from the Dominican Republic and Bolivia, but Raaka’s chocolate is made in New York City: in Red Hook, Brooklyn.
 The “virgin” bars are made of unroasted beans that are minimally processed, which allows the cacao to retain bolder, more complex, natural flavors.

 Whoever decided to put almond butter inside a 72% dark chocolate bar is our hero.
 Hu Kitchen‘s commitment to using high-quality ingredients shows in this bar of cacao, almonds, organic puffed quinoa, and organic coconut sugar.